ltn22/yang-evol/draft-toutain-schc-coreconf-management.md

 ## CoAP Profile

-Management requests MUST be protected against packet losts.
+Management requests MUST be protected against packet loss.
 It is RECOMMENDED to use CONfirmable requests and no Token.
 If the management request is too large regarding the MTU, SCHC Fragmentation SHOULD be used instead of the Block option.
 As shown in figure {{Fig-SCHCManagement}} fragmentation can be common to Management rules and other rules.

 ## Rule modification